O’Hare industrial construction outlook

 December 29, 2025 — What’s ahead for industrial construction in the O’Hare submarket?
-While manufacturing, e-commerce and logistics space remains important to this key Chicago submarket, recent industrial construction has shifted to the data centers that support a variety of digital networking, storage and related needs.
+Manufacturing, e-commerce and logistics space remains important to this key Chicago submarket, but recent construction has shifted to data centers.
+These large scale facilities support a variety of digital networking, storage and related needs.

-There is 1.5 million square feet of industrial construction underway in this key Chicago industrial submarket and a significant portion of it is allocated for data centers.
-This is a notable shift in demand as companies look to support the data needs of large scale entities.
-According to CoStar research, these are the top data center projects under development in Elk Grove Village:
+There is 1.5 million square feet of industrial construction underway in the O’Hare industrial submarket.
+A significant portion of the space is allocated for data centers, a notable shift in demand as companies look to support the data needs of large scale entities.
+CoStar research notes that the top data center projects under development in Elk Grove Village:

 - Prime Data Centers’ three- building, 1 million-square-foot, 175-megawatt data center campus in Elk Grove Village, the second largest data center market in the country.
 This project, known as Prime ORD, comes with a $1 billion investment and is set to become the largest data center campus in Greater Chicago.